autowarefoundation/AWSIM-Labs/docs/index.md

-# Welcome to AWSIM Labs
+# ❌ AWSIM Labs is no longer maintained

 !!! failure